x811zou/BEASTIE/README.md

 Multiple steps are needed to identify gene level ASE.
 Broadly, these steps are:

 * Pre-step: Gene-level pileup read counts generation.
 We recommend using STAR 2Pass EndtoEnd alignment mode with WASP filtering for RNAseq fastq data alignment, and extract heterozygous sites from VCF files for samtools mpile up.
 Extract allele frequency information for each heterozygous variant, and obtain linkage equlibirum information for each pair of consecutive heterozygous variants.
-* Step1: BEASTIE model input data preparation.
-Parsing pileup read counts by our faster version python script originally adopting from [ASEreadCounter](https://github.com/gimelbrantlab/ASEReadCounter_star).
-* Step2: Identification of genes with ASE.
+* Pipeline: (i) BEASTIE model input data preparation.
+Parsing pileup read counts by our faster version python script originally adopting from [ASEreadCounter](https://github.com/gimelbrantlab/ASEReadCounter_star). (ii) Identification of genes with ASE.
 Parsing BEASTIE model output with customized significance cutoff.

 ![alt text](image/step.png "steps")